Creative Automation / Foundation

 Thesis

-ZCode Runs GLM 5.2 for Free — Z.ai's New Coding Agent With 5M Daily Tokens teaches a practical creative automation move: This video reviews Zcode, Z.ai's new Codex-style coding agent tuned for GLM 5.2, covering the model's benchmark position (strongest open-weights coder, MIT licensed, 1M context), the app's workflow features like goal mode and click-to-edit previews, its rough edges, and the aggressive free tier of 5 million daily tokens.
+ZCode Runs GLM 5.2 for Free — Z.ai's New Coding Agent With 5M Daily Tokens teaches a practical coding-agent workflow move: This video reviews Zcode, Z.ai's new Codex-style coding agent tuned for GLM 5.2, covering the model's benchmark position (strongest open-weights coder, MIT licensed, 1M context), the app's workflow features like goal mode and click-to-edit previews, its rough edges, and the aggressive free tier of 5 million daily tokens.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.